louisronron/pynetcal/README.md

 ## 1.0.
 Introduction

-**PyNetcal** is a simple IP network calculator, written in Python for your CLI.
-It is suitable for students studying networking such as CISCO CCNA, but may even be useful to the seasoned network professional.
-I dedicate this tool to the Divine Word University students from the *Mathematics and Computing Science (MCS)*, and *Information Systems (IS)* departments'; subnetting can be a little nerve-wrecking at first, but it gets easier.
-I hope this tool helps you a little. *Stap Ston Ol Pikinini Diwai!*
+**PyNetcal** is a simple IPv4, IPv6 network calculator, written in Python for your CLI.
+I thought to make it a little simpler than Sipcalc - which seems a bit too advanced for users without subnetting experience.
+Enjoy!

 ## 2.0.
-Feature Summary

-- Supports IPv4 addresses, classes A, B, C.
-- Subnetting calculator `pynetcal subnetter` for both FLSM, VLSM.
-- IPv4 address formatter to decimal, binary, hex using `pynetcal ipv4`

-## 3.0.
 Installation

-There are two ways to install and use *PyNetcal*.

 ### 3.1.
 Binary